core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

-The Constrained Application Protocol (CoAP) {{!RFC7252}} supports machine-to-machine communication across networks of constrained devices (e.g., 8-bit microcontrollers with limited RAM and ROM) and constrained networks {{!RFC7228}}.
+The Constrained Application Protocol (CoAP) {{!RFC7252}} supports machine-to-machine communication across networks of constrained devices and constrained networks {{!RFC7228}}.
 CoAP uses a request/response model where clients make requests to servers in order to request actions on resources.
 Depending on the situation the same device may act either as a server, a client, or both.

 One important class of constrained devices includes devices that are intended to run for years from a small battery, or by scavenging energy from their environment.
 These devices have limited reachability because they spend most of their time in a sleeping state with no network connectivity.
 Another important class of nodes are devices with limited reachability due to middle-boxes like Network Address Translators (NATs) and firewalls.